andraugust/andraugust.github.io/quantum-3.md

 $$

-Which is also Gaussian, but multiplied by a wave factor.
-By inspection, the position-space uncertainty is related to the momentum-space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is exactly the lower limit from the Heisenberg uncertainty relation.
+Which is a Gaussian multiplied by a wave factor.
+By inspection, position-space uncertainty is related to momentum-space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is exactly the lower limit of the Heisenberg uncertainty relation.

 Plugging $$\psi(x,0)$$ into the SE we find that it's _not_ a solution, which shouldn't come as a surprise—we already showed that solutions are planewaves of the form $$A \exp i(kx-\omega t)$$.
 So technically wave-packets don't describe single particles, _but_ we can add several planewaves together such that their superposition _approximates_ a wavepacket, and the sum of planewaves _is_ a solution to the SE, so in this sense wavepackets are physically realistic.